Article | Homeownership

 4. Upgrade to Energy-Efficient Windows, Appliances or HVAC System

 Making energy efficient home upgrades often requires an investment, but these upgrades can potentially increase your home’s value.
 For example, installing new energy-efficient windows, appliances, or heating and cooling systems that use less energy could increase the value of your home.
 According to an infographic by the Appliance Standards Awareness Project, Americans who use appliances that meet certain standards can save $500 on their utility bills.
 To help fund certain qualifying home improvements in select areas, Vanderbilt Mortgage and Finance offers its Home Upgrade loan program.

 5. Use Green Cleaning Supplies

 Natural and eco-friendly cleaning supplies do not use harmful chemicals, which is better for your local water supply and is a great option when cleaning surfaces your family uses often.
-There are many cleaning supply alternatives that are available at local retail stores that contain less potentially harmful chemicals, or you might consider making your own cleaners at home.
+There are many cleaning supply alternatives that are available at local retail stores that contain less potentially harmful chemicals, or you might consider making your own cleaners at home by searching safe and proven methods.
 Pantry staples like baking soda, distilled white vinegar and lemon juice are common ingredients for creating DIY cleaners that are better for the environment and often cost just pennies to make.

-Whether it's taking a small step like changing to energy-efficient light bulbs or a bigger step like financing energy efficient home improvements with Vanderbilt’s HUG loan program, you should feel proud that you're making a positive impact on the environment and its future.
-The energy savings and potential lower utility costs are a welcomed benefit of your sustainability efforts at home.
+If you are interested in finding more ways to improve your home’s energy efficiency, you can also conduct a home energy audit.
+Whether it's taking small steps like trading out your incandescent bulbs for LED light bulbs or a bigger step like financing energy-efficient home improvements with Vanderbilt’s Home Upgrade loan program, you should feel proud that you're making a positive impact on the environment and its future.
+The energy savings and potential lower utility costs are a welcome benefit of your sustainability efforts at home.

 Stay in the Know